-Currently Corporate Executive Chef at Airbnb and member of the National Chef Advisory Council with Chef Network, Maurice Mc Geehan, from Fintown, Co.
+Currently performance chef with the IRFU and member of the National Chef Advisory Council with Chef Network, Maurice Mc Geehan, from Fintown, Co.
 Donegal, graduated from Killibegs Tourism College in 1998, worked his way up in various 5 start hotels and restaurants in Ireland.

 In 2003 Maurice decided to concentrate on developing his skills further and was the first person in the country to complete six advanced culinary courses in one year, achieving his N.T.C.B Advanced Diploma in Culinary Arts.